Karate Classes In Cranham

 Health and fitness, self-control, growth and development of great character are just some of the advantages training Karate, you gain physical fitness through volatile activity and aerobic exercise and anaerobic exercise, self-control via drills and repetition of movement, and develop good character by way of following instructions and training with humbleness.

 Our Karate classes in Cranham target a variety of people, usually one of these three: People who wish to learn a new style of martial art or sport activity which keeps them fit Those people who are seriously interested in learning Karate & People who wish to develop the ability to protect themselves while increasing their self-confidence in day to day life We can assist men, women and children of any age regardless of their experience or physical ability.

 Karate practice (Cranham ) – Our Karate Classes in Cranham

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Cranham .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Cranham .

 (info courtesy of: Karate Class in Cranham )